Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Potential research grant on our real-time malware detection scheme
 - Add Oblivious Transfer OT in our pallet to enable the usage of MPC with our GCF
 - Add behavioural biometric feature
--

 > Medium-term plan
 - Launch of Continuous Liquidity Pool (like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
-  - launch seignorage mechanism
+- Launch Seignorage mechanism
-  - launch quadratic voting
+- Launch Quadratic voting

 >The team's long-term plans and intentions in relation to it.